“Egress” is a building term that refers to “a means or place of going out”. In other words, it’s an exit.

 An “Exit Device”, also known as a “Panic Bar” or “Crash Bar” is hardware designed to be installed on the secured side (inside) of a door which opens outward.
 It provides single motion, almost effortless, ease in exiting the door; while also providing security against intrusion.
 Most people never even think about them until something goes wrong and they stop operating correctly.
 Technically, these exit devices are either “Panic Hardware” or “Fire Exit Hardware.”
 The devices should be physically labeled as one or the other, and must meet the criteria to be labeled as such.

 The following table summarizes the cost for specific Read more

-A door closer is a mechanical device which automatically closes a door using springs and a system of chambers filled with a hydraulic fluids to control the motion/speed of the door.
-The most common adjustments to address are:
+An hydraulic door closer is a mechanical device which automatically closes a door using springs and a system of chambers filled with a hydraulic fluids to control the motion/speed of the door.
+The most common adjustments that are done are:

 The close swing (or ‘sweep’) speed – the speed at which the door closes.

 The latching speed – the last few inches of the door closing to latch properly.